m0e-12/homeCode/README.md

 # homeCode

-Initially Planorama as the pitchdeck renamed to homeCode
+Initially Planorama as per the pitchdeck renamed to homeCode